Hedda/Domoticz-Zigpy/README.md

 This project at this early stage is more a developers-only POC (Proof-Of-Concept) than anything else, as such users should not expect anything with it to work as of yet.

-## Current showstoppers
+## Current issues

 For now there are a number of show stoppers that need to be solved/sorted/fixed or have a more acceptable workaround before can move forward:

-   * Zigpy library and quirk are developped for Home Automation with no documentation on how to use.
+   * Zigpy library and quirk are developped for __Home Automation__ with no documentation on how to use.
 These are very focus on the HA design.
 Using Zigpy on Domoticz required a lot of work at that stage :
       1. Understand how to use zigpy
       2. Understand what to do in order to have a correct setup (inside the plugin) to get all events from devices